-Also note that this function modifies the Image object in place.
+Note that this function modifies the Image object in place.
 If you need to use the full resolution image as well, apply this method to a copy() of the original image.

 - size Requested size. - resample Optional resampling filter.
-This can be one of PIL.Image.NEAREST, PIL.Image.BILINEAR, PIL.Image.BICUBIC, or PIL.Image.ANTIALIAS (best quality).
-If omitted, it defaults to PIL.Image.NEAREST (this will be changed to AN-TIALIAS in a future version).
+This can be one of PIL.Image.NEAREST, PIL.Image.BILINEAR, PIL.Image.BICUBIC, or PIL.Image.LANCZOS.
+If omitted, it defaults to PIL.Image.BICUBIC. (was PIL.Image.NEAREST prior to version 2.5.0)